KyleJamesD/olasound/README.md

 # INSTALLATION STEPS FOR OLA SOUND

+To use Ola sound just Git clone https://github.com/KyleJamesD/olasound.git into an empty folder open a new CP window and run NPM install.
+Start your emulator and Run the app
+- Any username and password will work to log in.

+For further instructions on setting up metro and manually setting up the Libraries we used in a new project please read the instructions and links below:

+# METRO

 Have Metro and an Emulator Setup running Android version 14.0 or later instructions for Metro and setting up android sutdio can be found here:
 - https://reactnative.dev/docs/set-up-your-environment